apache/asterixdb/asterix-doc/src/site/markdown/aql/functions.md

 ### create-polygon ###
  * Syntax:

-        create-polygon(list_expression)
+        create-polygon(list)

- * Creates the primitive type `polygon` using the double values provided in the argument `list_expression`.
+ * Creates the primitive type `polygon` using the double values provided in the argument `list`.
 Each two consecutive double values represent a point starting from the first double value in the list.
 Note that at least six double values should be specified, meaning a total of three points.
  * Arguments:
-   * `list_expression` : An OrderedList of doubles representing the points of the polygon.
+   * `list` : An OrderedList of doubles representing the points of the polygon.
  * Return Value:
-   * A `polygon`, represents a spatial simple polygon created using the points provided in `list_expression`.
+   * A `polygon`, represents a spatial simple polygon created using the points provided in `list`.

  * Example: